 • Ichidan verbs ending in [~る] become [~た];

-The third group is the irregular verbs.
-These verbs do not follow the rules presented above, remembering that there are also some godan and ichidan verbs that do not follow the rules from the list above, these verbs are called exceptions or uncommon.
+The third group consists of irregular verbs.
+These verbs do not follow the rules presented above, and it is worth noting that there are also some godan and ichidan verbs that do not follow the rules of the list above; these verbs are called exceptions or uncommon.

 Irregular Verbs in the Japanese Language

-A maioria das pessoas says that the Japanese language has only 2 irregular verbs which are suru [する] and kiru [来る].
-Is that really true?
+Most people say that the Japanese language has only 2 irregular verbs, which are suru [する] and kiru [来る].
+Is this really true?
 Are there other irregular verbs in the Japanese language?
-In fact, what is an irregular verb?
+In reality, what is an irregular verb?

-Irregular verbs are very flexible verbs with respect to the traditional rules of verbs in the Japanese language.
+Irregular verbs are quite flexible regarding the traditional rules of verbs in the Japanese language.
 Irregular verbs follow their own rules.
-We mentioned that there are regular verbs with exceptions, but irregular verbs are on a different level.
+We mentioned that there are regular verbs with exceptions, but irregular verbs exist on a different level.

-In the case of suru [する], its conjugation is totally irregular with any verb of godan or ichidan.
+In the case of suru [する], its conjugation is completely irregular compared to any godan or ichidan verb.
 See below:

 Dictionary するsuru